ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Control App

-The Control app makes adjusting the volume and sound settings of your hearing aid easy.
-No more fiddling with small buttons or removing your hearing aid to make changes––you can adjust them from your smartphone!
+The Control app makes adjusting your hearing aid’s volume and sound settings easy.
+No more fiddling with tiny buttons or removing your hearing aid to make changes.
+You can adjust them from your smartphone!
 If you have any of ReSound’s streaming accessories, you can also use the app to adjust the volume of those devices.
-The ReSound Control app works with older model hearing aids such as Enya, Verso, and Alera.
-Newer models are compatible with the Control app, along with the ReSound Smart app or ReSound Smart 3D app.
+The ReSound Control app works with older model hearing aids such as Enya, Verso and Alera.
+Newer models are compatible with the Control app, as well as the ReSound Smart or ReSound Smart 3D app.

-Still Unsure: If you’re unsure whether a hearing aid is right for you, you can try various styles and sounds settings in the hearing clinic.
-If you’re unsatisfied or have a difficult time adjusting, you can return the ReSound hearing aids for a refund.
+Still Unsure?: If you’re unsure whether a hearing aid is the right fit, you can try various styles and sound settings in the hearing clinic.
+If you’re unsatisfied or have challenges adjusting, you can return the ReSound hearing aids for a refund.

 ReSound Accessories